schwarzbox/Fct/README.md

 copy - return first level copy of given table.

-keys - return keys of given table.

-iskey, isval - return {k, v} if key/value in given table if not return false.

 iter - make iterable from table and return values when call by index.

 equal - return true if tables equal.

 join - return table that created from given two arguments.

+merge - return table that created with keys from the first table and values from the second

 map - call a given function to each element in the given table.